Cron-J/Strormpath-express-Node.js/README.md

-Express-Mongoose-Angular Example
+Sample Application Using Stormpath-Express-Node.js
 ================================

-The purpose of this app is to show a new way to work with Express.js, Mongodb, Mongoose, Angular.js.
+The purpose of this app is to show a new way to work with Stormpath.
+Express.js, Mongodb, Mongoose.

 ### Install an app